Benefits of garments made from untreated, natural sheepwool

 A sustainable choice for you and the planet

-This is why my small yarn dyeing studio is dedicated to working with untreated, natural wool yarns from trusted, ethical sources.
+This is why my small yarn dyeing studio is dedicated to working with untreated, natural wool yarns and blends with alpaca or linen both of which are just as remarkable materials as sheep's wool.